tranthethang/wp-bomb/.zencoder/rules/repo.md

 alwaysApply: true
 ---

-# WP Bomb Plugin Information
+# Craftsman Suite Plugin Information

 ## Summary

-WP Bomb is a comprehensive WordPress utility plugin for developers that provides essential developer tools accessible from the WordPress admin panel.
+Craftsman Suite is a comprehensive WordPress utility plugin for developers that provides essential developer tools accessible from the WordPress admin panel.
 It automates common WordPress tasks including thumbnail attachment, thumbnail regeneration, and post field/meta cloning.
 Built with modern PHP using OOP architecture and PSR-4 autoloading.

 ## Structure